yorevs/homesetup/README.md

 ## Highlights

-HomeSetup was created to help using the command line.
-The purpose was to create useful and easy-to-use features that helps on the daily tasks such as, punching the clock, searching for strings and files, change directories, etc...
+HomeSetup was created to help users with the command line.
+The purpose was to create useful and easy-to-use features that speedup daily tasks such as, punching the clock, searching for strings and files, change directories, using git, gradle, docker, etc...

-- Auto setup commonly used configurations.
+- Setup most common configurations automatically.
-- New <tab+shift> complete using menu-complete.
+- New <tab+shift> complete (using menu-complete) that will cycle though options.
-- Prompt with a new font that supports icons.
+- Prompt with a new monospaced font that supports [font-awesome](https://fontawesome.com/cheatsheet?from=io) icons.
-- Package manager like app to help install apps using recipes.
+- Package manager helper to help installing application using recipes (not only brew installs).
-- Put your custom dotfiles on the cloud and use it wherever you go.
+- Save your custom dotfiles on the [cloud](https://console.firebase.google.com) and use it wherever you go.
-- New visual way to select and input data for yours scripts without any dependency (pure bash).
+- New visual way to **select** and **input** data for your scripts without dependencies (pure bash code).
-- Dozens of functions to help you configure your terminal the way you want.
+- Dozens of functions to help you configure your terminal, and do daily tasks.
-- Highly customizable aliases, so you dictate what mnemonics you want to use.
+- Highly customizable aliases, so you dictate what mnemonics you want to use (use your own syntax).
-- All code is unlicensed, so, you can modify and use freely.
+- All code is [unlicensed](LICENSE.md), so, you can modify and use freely.
-- All command have a small learning curve, and a provided user handbook (ongoing feature).
+- Small learning curve and a provided [user's handbook](docs/USER_HANDBOOK.md).

 ## Catalina moved from bash to zsh